ozanugurozturk/project-happy-thoughts-vite-Emelie-Ozan/instructions.md

 ## Requirements:

 - ❤️Your page should follow the design as closely as possible (we should make it visually better with shaders, borders etc.)
 - ❤️You should list the most recent thoughts at the top and older thoughts at the bottom (sorted)
 - ❤️Your thoughts should show the content of the message and how many likes they've received
 - ❤️You should have a form to post new thoughts
 - ❤️You should implement the heart button to send likes on a thought
-- (X)Adapting to the different viewports (we should check that in the end)
+- ❤️Adapting to the different viewports (we should check that in the end)

 ## Stretch Goals

 So you’ve completed the requirements?
 Great job!
 Make sure you've committed and pushed a version of your project before starting on the stretch goals.
 Remember that the stretch goals are optional.

 ### Intermediate Stretch Goals

 - ❤️Show a count below the form input that updates as the user types and shows how many characters are remaining.
 Make it go red when the user has typed over 140 characters
 - ❤️When POSTing a new thought, if the message was empty, too long, or too short, you get an error message in the UI.
 Use this to set some sort of `error` state to show a friendly message to your user.

 ### Advanced Stretch Goals

 - ❤️Keep count of how many different posts you have liked (different from how many times a post has been liked).
 Keep count and display it in some way.
 You could even go as far as to store this number in localStorage so that when the page is reloaded, the initial state can be set from the number you've stored.
 - ❤️Add an animation for when a new thought is submitted and appears in the list below
 - ❤️Handle loading states.
 See hint below 👇